SoftwareGuy/Ignorance/README.md

 ### I have a bug!

-[Check the current open bug reports and/or report a new one here](https://github.com/SoftwareGuy/Ignorance/issues) and I also recommend you be present in the Discord so I can ask for further info and/or you can test fixes for your bug reports.
+[Check the current open bug reports and/or report a new one here](https://github.com/SoftwareGuy/Ignorance/issues).
+I strongly also recommend you be present in the [Mirror Discord](https://discord.gg/N9QVxbM) so I can ask for further info and/or you can test fixes for your bug reports.
+Trolls are not welcome.

 Bugs that do not have enough details will be closed with \#wontfix.
 Details like your OS, Unity Editor version, any Ignorance errors, etc is essential for a good